 The club is situated on Auckland’s North Shore and was one of the strongest fencing clubs in the country in its heyday.
 We still pride ourselves on being capable fencers across all three traditional weapons, but also enjoy more social fencing for fitness and fun.
 With a variety of ages, levels of fitness and experience present, there is an opportunity for everyone to fence with confidence and comfort.

 Beginners are welcome; all you need is loose fitting clothes, court shoes and a have-a-go attitude.

 Fencing is an individual pursuit, which makes for plenty of camaraderie and competition around the piste.
 We are a social club and regularly organise social events, as well as coordinating get-togethers around tournaments and training.
 Salle Jean Louis organises New Zealand’s longest running social tournament, the Les Penny Memorial, and developed the very social Pie-Lattes un-workout regime to balance the exertion of intensive fencing.

-We fence primarily Foil and Epee, but there is always someone willing to cross sabres if that is your weapon of choice.
+We fence primarily foil and sabre, but there is always someone willing to cross foils if that is your weapon of choice.

 Meet The Coaches